chiddianozie/gitworkshopRepo/README.md

 # gitworkshopRepo
-Just a sample repo created with :heart:
+Just a simple repo created with :heart: